Sous-vide Brisket, Matzah Pizza And Rosewater Marzipan — A Guide To Delicious Passover Food (Yes, Really) In LA

 - Matzah-crust pizzas with your choice of toppings: Fresh Brothers (various locations)

-- Khoresh: A kosher Persian stew served with lentils for the second night of Passover) -Kabob By Faraj 8680 W Pico Blvd, Los Angeles, CA 90035
+- Khoresh: A Persian stew often served with lentils for the second night of Passover -Kabob By Faraj 8680 W Pico Blvd, Los Angeles, CA 90035

 - Easy order Seder meal and plate kits (sold separately): Wise Sons 9552 Washington Blvd,